-- Assessment: - (a) The semester mark is calculated from the average of 2 tests. - (b) The examination consists of one 3-hour paper. - 2.
-Periods of tuition: - Theory: 3 periods per week - 3.
-Syllabus: Marine insurance, Legislation related to shipping, The ship master, Wreck, salvage and towage, General average
+- I Assessment - (a) The semester mark is calculated from the average of 2 tests. - (b) The examination consists of one 3-hour paper. - 2 Periods of tuition:

+3. Syllabus: Marine insurance, Legislation related to shipping, The ship master, Wreck, salvage and towage, General average